 Arena Opera Festival during the summer

-Unlike the one in Rome, this colosseum is actually still functional today (no worries, not for gladiator fights anymore) and is the best-preserved Roman amphitheater in the world.
+Unlike the one in Rome, this Colosseum is actually still functional today (no worries, not for gladiator fights anymore) and is the best-preserved Roman amphitheater in the world.
 During the summer months, you can attend one of the daily concerts or operas that are being held inside.
 The amphitheater has excellent acoustics thanks to its elliptical shape and can seat up to around 15.000 visitors.
-Enjoy one of the famous plays such as Aida, Carmen, Nabucco, or Madama Butterfly during this open-air Opera Festival, with an amazing historical backdrop.
+Enjoy one of the famous plays at the Arena such as Aida, Carmen, Nabucco, or Madama Butterfly, with an amazing historical backdrop.

 Joining a performance makes up for quite an unforgettable travel memory and is definitely one of the best things to do in Verona.
 Even if you don’t intend on attending one of the operas, you can still walk by in the evening and catch some parts.
 Around the arena are parts of the stage sets stored and possible to see.
 These plays only run during summer, but the arena is open all year long to visit.
-For more information on the operas, their calendar, and tickets, check out the official website.
+For more information on the operas, their calendar, and tickets, check out GetYourGuide.
+Currently, you can save up to 10% if you book online!

 The arena is located right in the middle of the main square of Verona, Piazza Bra.
 Even though the arena is the main showstopper here, the colorful square is also a beautiful sight to see with its bustling cafés & restaurants.
 While in Italy, one of the best things to do is to enjoy a coffee or Aperitivo on one of the many terraces around.
 It’s all about La Dolce Vita!
 However, as in most central squares, it’s usually better to avoid drinking and eating here, unless you are ok with paying high tourist prices for – let’s be honest – more mediocre cuisine.

 Since this is the beating heart of the town, you can bet it gets crowded here during the day.
 If you want to explore the piazza in a more serene way, come first thing in the morning or in the evening.
-The area is beautifully lit then and maybe you can even enjoy some of the operas from a distance.
+The area is beautifully lit then and maybe you can even enjoy a hint of the opera from a distance.

 Historic buildings on Piazza Bra